ProDataMan/ansible_best_windows/labs/setup-ansible/index.md

 ```
 cd ansible-working
 ansible -i inventory_simple.yml webserver1 -m win_ping
-ansible -i inventory_simple.yml webserver2 -m win_ping
+ansible -i inventory_simple.yml webserver1 -m ping
 ```

-> This will fail because we have not yet enabled WinRM or opened its ports on the firewall.
+> webserver1 will fail because we have not yet enabled WinRM or opened its ports on the firewall.

 ## Enable WinRM on the Windows Target